 Symi

-In Gialos it is very cozy, there are many nice restaurants, tavernas, cafes and shops here.
-In the interior of Symi there are several valleys and the rocky slopes on the coastline are often very steep.
-In ancient times Symi was named Aegli, the current name was given to the island by the nymph Symi, the wife of Poseidon.
+In Gialos, it is very cozy, and there are many nice restaurants, tavernas, cafes, and shops here.
+In the interior of Symi, there are several valleys, and the rocky slopes on the coastline are often very steep.
+In ancient times, Symi was named Aegli; the current name was given to the island by the nymph Symi, the wife of Poseidon.